jolman009/literati-library/server2/Percent_to_Production.md

   confidence for production releases.
 This level of sophistication typically takes teams months to implement!
   ─────────────────────────────────────────────────

-  Your Literati application is production-ready with enterprise-grade quality assurance! 🚀✨
+  Your ShelfQuest application is production-ready with enterprise-grade quality assurance! 🚀✨

   Compliance & Legal (0% Complete)